devanshmishra10/PseudoCode-for-Starve-free-Reader-Writer-Problem/README.md

   V(orderMutex);           // Release order of arrival semaphore (we have been served)

-  WriteResource();         // Here the writer can modify the resource at will
+  WriteResource();         // the writer can modify the resource at will here

   V(accessMutex);          // Release exclusive access to the resource }